Proton VPN のホームページ

 A guest network is a WiFi network you run alongside your regular WiFi network.
 It has a completely different WiFi network name (SSID) and password and is (as the name suggests) intended for use by temporary guests.

-Guest networks can be useful in your home but are invaluable for many businesses.
+Guest WiFi networks can be useful in your home but are invaluable for many businesses.
 Any public venue that offers guests WiFi access, such as a café, restaurant, bar, or hotel, will want guests using a different WiFi network than the one its staff uses to ensure staff members have sufficient bandwidth to perform their jobs.

-Similarly, an office may want to allow visitors to access the internet but not company resources such as printers, NAS drives, or confidential files shared among employees.
+Similarly, an office may want to give visitors to access to the internet but to not company resources such as printers, NAS drives, or sensitive files shared among employees.

 Reasons to set up a guest network